Confinement in $(1+1)$ dimensions: a holographic perspective from I-branes: Conclusions and future research

 The I-brane QFT, defined as the $(1+1)$ field theory on the intersection of two stacks of D5 branes, was studied in \cite{Itzhaki:2005tu}.
 The field theory has the remarkable behaviour that as the coupling is increased, the system gains one more dimension and enhances its SUSY (with a peculiar SUSY algebra in $(2+1)$ dimensions \cite{Lin:2005nh}).
 The background dual to this strongly coupled QFT was written in \cite{Itzhaki:2005tu}, see our eq.(\ref{background1}).
 This presents a singular behaviour for large values of the radial coordinate, where the dilaton diverges and string coupling effects cannot be neglected.
 This is solved by performing an S-duality and working with the NS branes system.
 The background of eq.(\ref{background1}) is also singular for small values of the radial coordinate, $r\to 0$, as indicated by eq.(\ref{riccisingular}).
 This ill-defined IR behaviour is amended by our background in eq.(\ref{background 211}).
 Our simple and explicit solution describes the holographic dual to a $(2+1)$ QFT that gets compactified to $(1+1)$ dimensions, preserving four supercharges and ending the flow with a confining and gapped behaviour.

 We holographically studied different aspects of this peculiar QFT.
 Maldacena-Wilson loops, 't Hooft loops, Entanglement entropy were discussed in dedicated sections, with emphasis on the effects of the UV-completion in terms of LST.
 R-symmetry and its breaking, a suitably defined gauge coupling and a quantity measuring the number of degrees of freedom as a function of the radial coordinate (the energy) are presented and discussed.
-By a double Wick rotation, a black hole solution is found.
+By a double Wick rotation, a black membrane solution is found.
 Also, some of the NS string $\sigma$-model aspects are briefly mentioned.

-It would be interesting to dedicate future efforts to \begin{itemize} \item{The careful study of the black hole solution in Section \ref{BHSolution}.
-In particular if its entropy can be computed in terms of a $(2+1)$ field theory compactified on a torus.} \item{The study of the string $\sigma$-model for the full solution in eq.(\ref{background 211}), in the NS5 branes frame.} \item{To achieve a cleaner understanding of the R-symmetry breaking in terms of anomalies in two dimensional QFT.
+It would be interesting to dedicate future efforts to \begin{itemize} \item{The careful study of the black membrane solution.
+In particular if its entropy can be computed in terms of a $(2+1)$ field theory compactified on a torus.} \item{The study of the string $\sigma$-model for the full solution in eq.(\ref{background 211}), in the NS5 branes frame} \item{To achieve a cleaner understanding of the R-symmetry breaking in terms of anomalies in two dimensional QFT.
 To relate this to the Chern Simons coefficients discussed in eq.(\ref{CS2+1}).
-Note that while we find an anomalous breaking $U(1)_{A}\times U(1)_{B} \rightarrow \mathbb{Z}_{N_{B}}\times \mathbb{Z}_{N_{A}}$, we do not find a further spontaneous breaking to $\mathbb{Z}_{2}\times \mathbb{Z}_{2}$, as it normally occurs in holographic models to four dimensional ${\cal N}=1$ dynamics.
-Understanding the reason of the absence of the spontaneous breaking would be of interest.} \item{Geometrically, it would be interesting to generalise the metric and fluxes in eq.(\ref{background 211}) adding warp factors in front of the $\omega_i$'s and more general fibrations.
+Note that while we find an anomalous breaking $U(1)\times U(1) \rightarrow \mathbb{Z}_{N_{A}}\times \mathbb{Z}_{N_{B}}$, we do not find a further spontaneous breaking to $\mathbb{Z}_{2}\times \mathbb{Z}_{2}$, as it normally occurs in holographic models to four dimensional ${\cal N}=1$ dynamics.} \item{Geometrically, it would be interesting to generalise the metric and fluxes in eq.(\ref{background 211}) adding warp factors in front of the $\omega_i$'s and more general fibrations.
 Finding a more general classification is of interest.
 It may be possible to relate this to the material in \cite{Lin:2005nh}.} \item{A fair amount of papers have been written studying the background in eq.(\ref{background1}).
-See for example \cite{Kluson:2005eb}-\cite{Dijkgraaf:2007sw}.
+See for example \cite{Hung:2006nn},\cite{Kluson:2005eb}-\cite{Biswas:2023lkj}.
 It would be interesting to understand the effects of the resolution provided in eq.(\ref{background 211}) on some of these observables.} \end{itemize} We hope to report on some of these problems in the near future.